 COMBINE– powdered sugar and milk to make the glaze.
 2 tsp of milk does not seem like enough when you first start stirring- that’s what I think every time.
-BUT just keep stirring and eventually it will all be incorporated to make a nice thick glaze.
-If you want the glaze to be runnier and soak in instead of remain on top, use 3 tsp of milk but I don’t recommend any more than that or it will be too thin.
+But just keep stirring and eventually it will all be incorporated to make a nice thick glaze.
+If you want the glaze to be runnier and soak in instead of remaining on top, use 3 tsp of milk but I don’t recommend any more than that or it will be too thin.

 *See the recipe card at the bottom of the page for detailed instructions.

 CRESCENT ROLLS: any brand will work.
 I haven’t made them with homemade dough so I can’t advise on those.